os3k1mtr1l/stopwatch/README.md

 # Stopwatch
-Simple tool for count time between two points in time used standard library chrono to get ms value of 2 reference points.
+Simple tool for count time between two points in time used standard library chrono to get value in seconds of 2 reference points.

 ## Instalation
 Throw it in your code folder and include on top of your code: